jensengroup/RegioSQM/README.md

 ![img](./doc_support/scheme_1_050.png)

 by the addition of hydrogen to yield the charged intermediate.
-For each position, the Gibbs free heat of formation of this intermediate is computed.
-As in the example of pyrazole (line a)
+For each position, the heat of formation of this intermediate is computed.
+As for pyrazole (line a), for example,

 ![img](./doc_support/figure_1_050.png)

-protonation in the 4-position yields the least endothermic charged regioisomer (169.4 kcal/mol, if computed at the level of PM3/COSMO).<sup><a id="fnr.1" class="footref" href="#fn.1">1</a></sup> RegioSQM indicates the position most favorable to the EAS by a green circle.
-This is backed by experimental findings; in the course of an EAS, bromine of *N*-bromosuccinimide (NBS) exclusively adds to this position.
-Here, the illustrations mark the experimentally determined position most prominent to the EAS by a black circle.
+protonation in the 4-position yields the least endothermic charged regioisomer (169.4 kcal/mol, if computed at the level of PM3/COSMO).<sup><a id="fnr.1" class="footref" href="#fn.1">1</a></sup> RegioSQM indicates the position most favorable to the EAS by a green dot.
+This is backed by experimental findings;
+in the course of an EAS, bromine of *N*-bromosuccinimide (NBS) exclusively adds to this position.
+The illustrations indicate the experimentally determined position most prominent to the EAS by a black circle.

-Among all sites *theoretically susceptible* to an EAS, RegioSQM may identify more than one site favorable to this reaction.
+RegioSQM may identify more than one site favorable to the EAS reaction.
 In the example of *N*-methlyl imidazole (line b), the charged intermediates for a reaction at position 4 and at position 5 differ by less than 1 kcal/mol (4.18 kJ/mol) from each other.
-Simultaneously, both intermediates are much more favorable to the EAS than the analogue intermediate for the EAS at position 2.
-Thus RegioSQM marks both positions by a green circle.
+Thus RegioSQM marks both positions by a green dot.
 Synthesis has shown that the EAS with NBS indeed yields a product mixture from these two intermediates.

-Sites where the probed EAS passes the charged intermediate with more than 1 kcal/mol, but less than 3 kcal/mol in addition to the reaction at the site most favorable to the EAS are labeled by a read dot.
+Sites like position 2 where the probed EAS passes the charged intermediate with more than 1 kcal/mol, but less than 3 kcal/mol in addition to the reaction at the site most favorable to the EAS are labeled by a read dot.
 Sites exceeding even the higher threshold of 3 kcal/mol (i.e., 12.6 kJ/mol) are considered as not reactive enough to participate in the EAS; RegioSQM does not marked them *at all*.

 RegioSQM accounts for conformational flexibility of the substrates.
 By default, up to 20 conformers per site *theoretically susceptible*